-A comparison of the final LPD indicator map produced using the combined assessment (i.e. Long Term Change Map + Current Status Map) with the one developed without the Current Status Map can be seen in Figure 5 (Map 1 and Map 2, respectively).
+A comparison of the final Land Productivity Dynamics indicator map produced using the combined assessment (i.e. Long Term Change Map + Current Status Map) with the one developed without the Current Status Map can be seen in Figure 6 (Map 1 and Map 2, respectively).
 In addition, the “differences map” in the same figure represents pixels which have a different class between the two approaches.
 The difference between the classes was always equal to minus 1, indicating that the difference between the two approaches is only one class.
-Furthermore, the combined indicator using the LNS approach had higher values in all cases indicating a better potential to differentiate between land productivity conditions.
+Furthermore, the combined indicator using the Local Net Scaling approach had higher values in all cases indicating a better potential to differentiate between land productivity conditions.
 Table 5 shows the number of pixels which changed from one class to another.
 From this table it can be seen how pixels never changed from negative to positive dynamics (class 3 to 4) or from positive to negative (class 4 to 3).